nunit/docs/docs/articles/announcements/Towards-NUnit4.md

 This means that the default assert library going forward will be the `Constraint based` asserts.

 Exactly how these methods will be used is not quite decided yet.
-We will probably need to do some namechanges to avoid clashes.
+We will probably need to do some name changes to avoid clashes.

 ## Testing it out